LoLoCrO/JSON-Forms-example/README.md

 ## Custom renderers

-Please see [our corresponding tutorial](https://jsonforms.io/docs/tutorial) on how to add custom renderers.
+Please see [JSON Forms tutorial](https://jsonforms.io/docs/tutorial) on how to add custom renderers.